 When we think about drug use, we sometimes forget to consider its impact on infants and young children.
 That impact can be substantial.
 If a parent has used drugs while pregnant, the unborn child can become dependent on those drugs and face withdrawal after delivery.
 This condition is called Neonatal Abstinence Syndrome (NAS).

 NAS affects about 250 infants in Philadelphia each year.
-To support these infants and their families, the Department of Public Health offers a program that provides harm reduction support, naloxone training, and connection to treatment.
+To support these infants and their families, the Department of Public Health’s Substance Use and Harm Reduction program provides harm reduction support, naloxone training, and connection to treatment.

-“Our goal is to prevent overdose and possible infectious disease transmission among mothers of infants diagnosed with NAS,” Deborah Hinds, NAS program manager, says.
+“Our goal is to prevent overdose and possible infectious disease transmission among mothers of infants diagnosed with NAS,” says Deborah Hinds, NAS program manager.
 “To do that, we need to understand how many infants are born with NAS, and identify how we can help.”

 The NAS program is not affiliated with Department of Human Services (DHS).
 “Some parents feel vulnerable because they’ve had interactions with DHS in the past and are unsure if we are associated with DHS,” Hinds says.
 “They are concerned that their children will be taken away from them if they talk with us.
 This is not the case.
 We are here to help them and give them the resources they need.”